kubernetes/enhancements/keps/sig-node/3008-cri-class-based-resources/README.md

 Alpha: no specific integration tests are planned for Alpha.

-Beta: Existing integration tests for affected components (e.g. scheduler, node status, quota) are extended to cover class resources.
+Beta: Existing integration tests for affected components (e.g. scheduler, node status, quota) are extended to cover QoS-class resources.

 - <test>: <link to test coverage>